GustavFluur/PP1_Business-Website/docs/README.md

 The target audience is mainly small-and-midsized organizations that are having an issue within their businesses or need guidance into a new market – e.g., an international one that wishes to enter into the Swedish market and vice-versa.

+#
+### *Disclaimer*: Some of code have been changed to do some late changes due some unexpected errors from validation and troubleshooting regarding open the website.

+### Some of important structure has been lead to unfortunate loss that has lead to the website is no longer responsitive but it hasn't changed the outlook of the website.
+This will be changed in a short future,

+### Thanks for your understanding,

+### Your Developer,

+### Gustav
+#

 ![Responsive image](/docs/images/rep-image.png)